 Healthy nerve supply is often the most important and most neglected element of a child’s foundation for optimum health.
 The nerve system controls and coordinates the function of every cell, tissue, and organ of the body and adapts your child to their environment.
 It is the body’s natural I.T. (information and technology) system.
 The same is true for you.

 The nerve system regulates the digestion and assimilation of nutrients, while also working to eliminate wastes and toxins from your body.
 Your nerve system coordinates muscle activity and balance, regulates your heart and breathing.
 With over 45 miles of nerves relaying over 3 million messages every second between your brain and every cell in your body, the health of your nerve system must be your top priority.

-Injuries to the spine and nerve system such as vertebral subluxations can occur during the birth process, while learning to walk, tumbling and fallin or sitting too much in front of a video game.
-Physical, chemical or environmental stress to the body whether they appear dramatic or seemingly insignificant can also take their toll and lead to problems.
+Injuries to the spine and nerve system such as vertebral subluxations can occur during the birth process, while learning to walk, tumbling and falling, or sitting too much in front of a video game.
+Physical, chemical, or environmental stress to the body, whether they appear dramatic or seemingly insignificant, can also take their toll and lead to problems.

-These subluxations can slow development, weaken immune systems and cause behavioral challenges that are unexplainable, or they can lie dormant for decades and lead to problems down the road.
+These subluxations can slow development, weaken immune systems, and cause behavioral challenges.
+These changes might be unexplainable, or they can lie dormant for decades and lead to problems down the road.
 Vertebral subluxations are easily detected and corrected through chiropractic examinations.

-Nursing, utrition and nerve supply are all very important.
+Nursing, nutrition, and nerve supply are all very important.
 If you are about to begin nursing a newborn or wean your baby, this article is great timing.
 If you’ve already done that and are raising your children, then this is also good timing.
-Either way, now is the time to take care of your child’s nerve system so they can optimize their health for a lifetime.
+Either way, now is the time to take care of your child’s nerve system.
+Doing so will optimize their health for a lifetime.
 Click here if you would like to find a provider near you.